stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Balls.md

 The main controller must make sure the animation is started by registering an event handler upon initialization.
-Function `Web.MVC.Animate.animate` will respond with a cleanup hook, which we put in the `cleanUp` field of the application state.
+Function `Web.MVC.Animate.animate` will respond with a cleanup hook, which we put in the `cleanup` field of the application state.
 ```